Michigan Collaborative Scoring System (MI-CSS), powered by OSCAR Classroom

 MAEIA has organized several Collaborative Scoring Teams for the 2019-20 academic year, each facilitated by an experienced team lead.
 Teachers who participate in a Collaborative Scoring Team will will administer MAEIA performance assessments and use the MI-CSS scoring software.
 This learning opportunity will help teachers identify what constitutes quality student work within a team of like-minded colleagues.
 Teachers in a 2018-19 pilot found this opportunity provided valuable, relevant professional learning often not available to them.

 Apply to join a Collaborative Scoring Team:

-2. Register to use MI-CSS, powered by OSCAR Classroom (read the directions and access the form in the Quick Links above).
+2. Register to use MI-CSS, powered by OSCAR Classroom.
+You will select a team in the online registration form (read the directions and access the form in the Quick Links above).